-- In the Scene Manager window, select the scene or scene group to add a 3D, FBX, or OBJ model object.
-The selected scene or scene group is displayed in the active Viewport. - 3.
-Use the Open dialog box to locate and select the 3D, FBX, or OBJ model file to import into the current scene.
-3D, FBX, and OBJ model files are created using applications outside of XPression. - 4.
+- 2. In the Primitives section of the Object Library window, click the 3D Model S button.
+The Open dialog box opens. - 3.
+Use the Open dialog box to locate and select the 3D, FBX, or OBJ model file to import into the current scene. - 3D, FBX, and OBJ model files are created using applications outside of XPression. - 4.
 Click Open.